dmaasland/dmaasland.github.io/_posts/2020-07-07-adventures-in-citrix-security-research.markdown

+---
-# Adventures in Citrix security research
+title: "Adventures in Citrix security research"
+redirect_from:
+  - /posts/citrix.html
+---
 ## Preface
 Before we start off on the adventures I just wanted to state that the only reason for writing this blog is to share technical knowledge with others.
 I know Citrix has [this](https://www.citrix.com/blogs/2020/07/07/citrix-provides-context-on-security-bulletin-ctx276688/) to say about disclosing technical vulnerability details: